syedmiftah/airspace-hugo/exampleSite/content/english/service.md

 service:
   enable : true
   title : "Our Services"
-  description : "We build our products considering our clients technical abilities, so our user interface is interactive,  simple and <br> easy to use.
+  description : "We build our product interface considering our client's technical abilities, so our products are interactive,  simple and <br> easy to use.
 Our services are designed to enrich our clients with improved situational awareness for insightful decision making"
   service_item:
     # service item loop
     - icon : fas fa-bullseye #https://fontawesome.com/v5.15/icons